aarushi4225/Electrical-Fault-detection-and-classification/README.md

 # Electrical-Fault-detection-and-classification-with-Machine-learning

 ## Project Overview
-Created a Simulink model for electrical line fault data generation.
-Utilized MATLAB for data processing, trained diverse ML models, utilized 5-fold cross-validation.
-Compared model accuracy/confusion matrices, then applied the most accurate model to predict faults on new simulated data.
+Leveraged machine learning for electrical fault detection and classification, powered by Simulink-generated data and comprehensive MATLAB analysis.

 ---